 PS4 versus Xbox One India install base

-At the moment, the PS4 install base in India sits at around 400,000 versus the Xbox One’s 50,000.
+At the moment, the PS4 install base in India sits at around 400,000 versus the Xbox One’s 50,000 as per industry, retail, and supply chain estimates.
 Sony’s announcement on the India price cut seems timed to counter any potential offers from Microsoft what with the Redmond-based company launching Gears 5 this week, more so with Xbox One bundles for the upcoming shooter hitting retail in India shortly.

 Though the pricing is competitive what with the 1TB Xbox One S Gears 5 bundle slated to retail for Rs.
 30,990, the lack of distribution is a major hurdle Microsoft is yet to solve.